olifrost/olifrost.github.io/_posts/2021-11-12-bribe-boris.md

 But we got a good stack of cash together.

-More money than I ever earned working as a waiter in a noodle bar (a period on my CV that lasted two half shifts, before I was promptly fired for my lacklustre attention to the bathroom clearning rota).
+More money than I ever earned working as a waiter in a noodle bar (a period on my CV that lasted two half shifts, before I was promptly fired for my lacklustre attention to the bathroom cleaning rota).

 ![](/blog/boris2.jpeg)